Plugin Development Guide¶

 Plugin manager¶

 The plugin manager UI shows all discovered plugins, both built-in and external.
-You can install new plugins without leaving the app
+It fetches the online json plugin catalog to show recommended plugins that can be installed with one click.

 Quick start¶